tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-7-chatgpt-fun.md

 - technical-writing
 keywords:
 rebrandly: https://idbwrtng.com/chatgptfun
 description: "If you haven't already heard about and experimented with ChatGPT, you need to.
-This generative AI writing tool has the potential to do for writing what art AI tools have already done for graphic content."
+This generative AI writing tool has the potential to do for writing what art AI tools have already done for graphic content.
+ChatGPT is pretty mind-blowing.
+I didn't realize AI writing tools were so advanced."
 ---

 ## Intro to ChatGPT